marcoFroe/uibk_hpc_25/proseminar/09/submission/report.md

 **Team:** Marco Fröhlich

 # Task 1
+## Sequential Implementation
+No changes were made to the sequential version.
+The total runtime (`/usr/bin/time`) for the given resolution is $\sim 87.06$ seconds.

 ## Naive parallel
 The naive parallel implementation was done by splitting the image in the y-axis.
 Each ranks gets `size_y / num_ranks` rows assigned and `rank 0` takes the remainder.
 Then each rank individually computes the Mandelbrot numbers and at the end a `MPI_Gatherv(...)` collects the results and computes the final image.
 Time measurements only enclose the `calcMandelbrot(...)` method call.